khoidiep/TestSubmit/README.md

 Step 4.
 Install netCat by typing in the command "yum -y install nc"

+Step 5.
+Make the Makefile by typing the command make --makefile=Makefile to install necessary programs and copy required files to system folders.

 Exercise 1 TEXT USER INTERFACE

 Step 1.
 Clone the repository in your machine by typing the command "git clone https://github.com/fsangogboye/test.git